digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Does JavaScript have private methods?

-Yes, private members are made by the constructor.
-Ordinary vars and parameters of the constructor becomes the private members.
+Yes, private methods are made by the constructor.
+Every function definition or function expression (not bound with this) will become private method.
 Private methods cannot be called by public methods.

 Private members![Crockford on private members](http://javascript.crockford.com/private.html)